 All research supports the PRSF mission to preserve the Port Royal Sound for the environmental, cultural, and economic well-being of our area.
 The role of PRSF is to provide direct or matching funding to researchers and to assist in convening parties interested in providing funding for research.
 The more knowledge we have of the Sound and the life within it, the better we can take action to protect it.

 Eligible organizations and researchers shall be engaged in research, education or conservation or shall demonstrate their ability to conduct research of the nature being proposed.
 Applicants are preferred who are associated with public agencies, educational institutions, or non-profit entities.

-Most awards will be between $5,000-$50,000 with the potential of one or more grants awarded with higher budgets.
+Awards will be up to $15,000 with the potential of one or more grants awarded with higher budgets.

 How to Apply